vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 137

 Bhrgu-kaccha also (the latter in SK, Bhandahrada (under Mathura)-Var.
-Kašikhanda 6.25).
+Kaśikhanda 6.25).
 A Valabhi cop

 157. 10